 Use the correct flags when you create a SQL dump file

 If you do not use the correct flags when you export your data to a SQL dump file, your import might not be successful.
-For information about creating a mysqldump file for import into Google Cloud SQL, see Creating a mysqldump file.
+For information about creating a SQL dump file for import into Google Cloud SQL, see Creating a SQL dump file.